 Understanding the Norwegian Naming Practice

-Norwegian Family Names: Norwegian names are sometimes difficult to understand, as hereditary surnames were not usually used.
+Norwegian Family Names: The most important fact about Norwegian names is that hereditary surnames were not usually used.
 Except for the bourgeoisie in the cities and some civil servant families, almost all Norwegians were farmers, and used a three-part naming system:

 - First name: all given names